-If you have intend to have vaginal sex, you need to take PrEP every day for 2-3 weeks.
-You'll need to continue to take it several days after sex.
+If you have intend to have receptive vaginal sex, you need to take PrEP every day for 1 week before and 1 week after sex.
 The medication takes longer for PrEP to be absorbed in to vaginal tissue in comparison to the rectum.

 For most people taking PrEP daily allows them peace of mind that they'll have enough of the medication in their system to prevent HIV exposure even if they miss a dose.
 However, some people may prefer to take PrEP ahead of a riskier sex session rather than daily, because it costs less money and you might not be having regular riskier sex.
 This is sometimes referred to as 'event based dosing' or 'on-demand dosing'.